aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### DUPLICATION

 Developers often fall into a duplication fear trap.
-Duplication is generally a bad thing in software.
+Duplication is generally a bad thing in SW.

 But there are different kinds of duplication: